-Pamela Smith was named interim dean of the Carlos Alvarez College of Business at The University of Texas at San Antonio on January 1, 2021.
+Pamela Smith was named interim dean and Bodenstedt Chair of the Carlos Alvarez College of Business at The University of Texas at San Antonio.
 She is also a professor of accounting.

 She joined the accounting faculty at UTSA in 2001.
 Smith teaches federal income tax at both the undergraduate and graduate level.
 Her research focuses on how tax policy impacts decision-making within the nonprofit healthcare field.
 Dr. Smith has published numerous articles in tax and specialized healthcare journals.